HazardousPeach/hazardouspeach.github.io/index.md

 Caravan
 -------

-Caravan is a new tool for safe database migrations that respect data access policies.
+Caravan is a new tool for secure database migrations that respect data access policies.
 The project consists of several languages, for specifying data access policies, specifying migration actions, and maniuplating database values.
 It also includes tooling for interacting